neftjs/neft/uri.coffee.md

 string `format()` but on the named parameters).

 		toString: (params) ->
-			# TODO: use some light bridge here
+			# TODO: use some optimized bridge here
 			if params and not (params instanceof Dict) params = Dict params